 - The content of the programme has an international orientation and focus.
-Language of main course materials (handbooks, papers, tools) discussing or supporting the latest advances in Artificial Intelligence or Data Science are in English. - The academic community is internationally oriented and the staff is international.
+Language of main course materials (handbooks, papers, tools) discussing or supporting the latest advances in Artificial Intelligence, Data Science, and Decision Making are in English. - The academic community is internationally oriented and the staff is international.
 Project-Centred Learning implements the international classroom concept, which requires a common international language.
-Students participate in international collaboration by exchange programmes to study abroad, or conduct their internship and thesis at companies / institutes where English is the main language of communication. - The labour market demand is internationally oriented (English speaking).
-Alumni typically end up in jobs at companies / institutes where English is the main language. - The student intake and current population is internationally diverse and English is the common language (26% Dutch; 74% non-Dutch in 2021-2022).
+Students participate in international collaboration by exchange programmes to study

+- abroad, or conduct their internship and thesis at companies / institutes where English is the main language of communication. - The labour market demand is internationally oriented (English speaking).
+Alumni typically end up in jobs at companies / institutes where English is the main language. - The student intake and current population is internationally diverse and English is the common language (26% Dutch; 74% non-Dutch in 2022-2023).